Image Source: https://www.behance.net/gallery/83389183/The-Gatherers

 So, what’s the difference between embossing vs. debossing?

-When used properly, embossing and debossing add a level of professionalism that can improve the visual appeal of your brand.
+When used properly, embossing and debossing add a level of sophistication that can improve the visual appeal of your brand.
 This is especially true for business cards and company promotional materials.

 The counter die consists of epoxy, fiberglass, or magnesium plates.
 It fits tightly into the emboss die when pressed together.